Threat (computer security): Threat hunting

 The analyst researches their hypothesis by going through vast amounts of data about the network.
 The results are then stored so that they can be used to improve the automated portion of the detection system and to serve as a foundation for future hypotheses.

 The SANS Institute has conducted research and surveys on the effectiveness of threat hunting to track and disrupt cyber adversaries as early in their process as possible.
 According to a survey performed in 2019, "61% [of the respondents] report at least an 11% measurable improvement in their overall security posture" and 23.6% of the respondents have experienced a 'significant improvement' in reducing the dwell time.

+Threat Mitigation

+To protect yourself from computer threats, it's essential to keep your software up-to-date, use strong and unique passwords, and be cautious when clicking on links or downloading attachments.
+Additionally, using antivirus software and regularly backing up your data can help mitigate the impact of a threat.